Sheffield Tramway: Network

-5 via the Moor

 Tram depots

 Eight depots were built throughout the city to service a fleet of about 400 trams.

 Tinsley depot

 Tinsley depot (53°24′28″N 1°24′45″W) was built in 1874 and was the first depot built for the "Sheffield Tramways Company".
 It was originally built for horse trams but was converted for electric trams in 1898–99, after which it was capable of accommodating 95 trams.
 Following the abandonment of the tramway system in 1960, it was sold and was subsequently used as a warehouse.
 Much of the original 1874 building still exists and the entire depot is listed as a historically significant building.
 The Sheffield Bus Museum Trust used part of the depot as the Sheffield Bus Museum from 1987 until 2007, when it moved to a factory unit at Aldwarke, Rotherham.
 Since then the Sheffield Bus Museum Trust has been renamed the South Yorkshire Transport Museum.

 The building was then all but empty, with just a tile dealer left, in the first two bays through the gate.